 In general, consult your doctor for fatigue if it has lasted for many weeks, and it’s accompanied by these other symptoms:

 - Post-Run ritual.
 Drink plenty of water and stretch your muscles first, then shower—all before you take a nap.
-Without a proper post-run ritual, your muscle may start to cramp while you’re taking a nap.

 - Cap The nap.
 Limit your naps to 20-30 minutes.
 Doze off for longer, and you might fall into a deep sleep, then wake up with sleep inertia.
 In fact, the longer the nap, the more you risk feeling groggy afterward.